seanmorris/smgen/pages/customization.md

 )
 ```

-Inject that snippet via `INLINE_SCRIPTS` or place it directly in your `templates/header.php`.
+You can also place theme-specific markup directly in your templates if you need custom structure beyond stylesheet loading.

 ### Syntax Highlighting